 - For instance, finding a lender that offers secured personal loans could be a good choice if you have assets that could be used for collateral (like a CD or savings account).

 - And if you have good credit, a balance transfer card with a 0% intro APR period could be a strong choice for credit card debt consolidation.

 Not sure if Laurel Road is right for you?
 Consider these alternatives.

 - LightStream: If you have strong credit, LightStream may offer you a lower interest rate and more repayment term options.

-- Upstart: This online lender considers factors like your education and financial habits when you submit a personal loan application.
+- Upstart: This online lender considers factors like your education when you submit a personal loan application.